 There are any number of reasons why a seller will be happy to use a lease option and sell at a future date.

 The most common type of buyers are property investors who want to quickly build a property portfolio without the hassle of having mortgages.
 A second source is someone who would like to buy a property but doesn’t have the credit rating to be able to purchase a property.
 Both these types of purchases are good a looking after the property and are most likely to complete the purchase at a later date.

 Lease Options are a great way to get into property as an investor or as a buyer.
 If you source the property deals yourself then you could purchase the deal for only £1.
-If you buy from a property sourcer then be prepared to pay commission for the deal.
-Commission is based on around a percentage of the property value.
+If you buy from a property sourcer then be prepared to pay a commission for the deal.
+The commission is based on around a percentage of the property value.
 The higher the value the higher the fee you can expect to pay.